Addressing Negative Transfer in Diffusion Models: Additional Experimental Results

 \section{Additional Experimental Results}

-We present additional experimental results to supplement the empirical findings presented in Section 5.
-In Section D.1, we provide visualizations of the behavior of MTL methods with other clustering methods that were not covered in Section 5.2.
-Furthermore, we examine the impact of our hyperparameter, the number of clusters $k$, in Section D.2.
-To validate the effectiveness of interval clustering compared to other clustering methods, we present additional results in Section D.3.
+We present additional experimental results to supplement the empirical findings presented in Section~\ref{sec:experimental_results}.
+In Section~\ref{app:sec:vis_other_clustering_behavior}, we provide visualizations of the behavior of MTL methods with other clustering methods that were not covered in Section~\ref{sec:exp_analysis}.
+Furthermore, we examine the impact of our hyperparameter, the number of clusters $k$, in Section~\ref{app:sec:num_clusters}.
+To validate the effectiveness of interval clustering compared to other clustering methods, we present additional results in Section~\ref{app:sec:compare_interval}.
+In Section~\ref{app:subsec:compare_rlw_ls}, we delve deeper into comparing the performance of stronger MTL baselines such as Linear Scalarization (LS)~\cite{xin2022current, kurin2022defense} and Random Loss Weighting (RLW)~\cite{lin2021closer} with our proposed approach.